 A Dog’s Temperament in a Mixed Breed Dog vs. a Purebred Dog

-A dogs temperament is highly indicative of the way in which it was socialized as a small puppy (0-8 weeks), continued/ongoing socialization, genetic makeup, and its environment.
+A dog’s temperament is highly indicative of how it was socialized as a small puppy (0-8 weeks), continued/ongoing socialization, genetic makeup, and its environment.

 A common misconception is that a purebred dog will have a more predictable temperament than its mixed-breed counterpart.